Breastfeeding Your High-Risk Baby

 Introducing alternative feeding methods that ensure your baby gets enough food, yet are least likely to interfere with long-term breastfeeding.
 These may include the following:

 A feeding tube system taped to a breast or a finger (finger feeding)

 Bottle-feeding with slower flow bottle nipples

-Follow-up care by the baby's doctor, nurse, or a certified lactation consultant to help you monitor breastfeeding progress and revise the plan as needed
+Follow-up care by the baby's healthcare provider, nurse, or a certified lactation consultant to help you monitor breastfeeding progress and revise the plan as needed

 Helpful hints for breastfeeding at home